 Mumbai and shopping are synonymous.
 The markets in Mumbai provide a mind-boggling range of handicrafts, artefacts and apparels to choose from.
 This half-day tour provides you with a pickup service at your hotel in an air-conditioned car and drops you off at the various markets of Mumbai.
 Shop to your heart’s content and experience the joy of haggling and negotiating the right price before making the purchase.
 This experience of buying off the streets is in sharp contrast with that of the global malls in the city.
 After you’re done shopping you can stop by a restaurant to savour a delicious Indian lunch and complete the truly local experience.

 Duration: 4 hours

 Short tours to maximise the Mumbai experience

-Mumbai offers so many experiences that often it may get really hard to choose.
+There are plenty of wonderful things about Mumbai.
+With so many experiences, often it may get really hard to choose.
 These short tours are designed in a way that you can club key sites in the city without having to let go of your favourite experiences.
 Be it street food, Bollywood, historic Elephanta Caves or the narrow lanes of Dharavi, you can choose any tour that suits your senses.
 Make sure your itinerary has a place for these tours so you can make the most of the maximum city.